Pauli exclusion principle: Overview

-The Pauli exclusion principle describes the behavior of all fermions (particles with "half-integer spin"), while bosons (particles with "integer spin") are subject to other principles.
+The Pauli exclusion principle describes the behavior of all fermions (particles with half-integer spin), while bosons (particles with integer spin) are subject to other principles.
 Fermions include elementary particles such as quarks, electrons and neutrinos.
 Additionally, baryons such as protons and neutrons (subatomic particles composed from three quarks) and some atoms (such as helium-3) are fermions, and are therefore described by the Pauli exclusion principle as well.
-Atoms can have different overall "spin", which determines whether they are fermions or bosons — for example helium-3 has spin 1/2 and is therefore a fermion, whereas helium-4 has spin 0 and is a boson.
+Atoms can have different overall spin, which determines whether they are fermions or bosons: for example, helium-3 has spin 1/2 and is therefore a fermion, whereas helium-4 has spin 0 and is a boson.
 The Pauli exclusion principle underpins many properties of everyday matter, from its large-scale stability to the chemical behavior of atoms.

-"Half-integer spin" means that the intrinsic angular momentum value of fermions is $\hbar = h/2\pi$ (reduced Planck's constant) times a half-integer (1/2, 3/2, 5/2, etc.).
+Half-integer spin means that the intrinsic angular momentum value of fermions is $\hbar = h/2\pi$ (reduced Planck constant) times a half-integer (1/2, 3/2, 5/2, etc.).
 In the theory of quantum mechanics, fermions are described by antisymmetric states.
 In contrast, particles with integer spin (bosons) have symmetric wave functions and may share the same quantum states.
 Bosons include the photon, the Cooper pairs which are responsible for superconductivity, and the W and Z bosons.
 Fermions take their name from the Fermi–Dirac statistical distribution, which they obey, and bosons take theirs from the Bose–Einstein distribution.